Faculty of Organisation Studies in Novo Mesto

-The Faculty of Organisation Studies in Novo Mesto (FOS; Fakulteta za organizacijske študije v Novem mestu) is an independent (private) faculty, in Novo Mesto, Slovenia.
+The Faculty of Organisation Studies in Novo Mesto (FOS; Fakulteta za organizacijske študije v Novem mestu) is an independent higher education institute, in Novo Mesto, Slovenia.
 The Faculty of Organisation Studies in Novo Mesto holds ISO standards ISO 9001 and ISO/IEC 27001.
 In 2015, the Faculty was recognised by the Information Commissioner of the Republic of Slovenia for its efforts in the field of personal data protection.

-The current dean is Boris Bukovec.
+The current dean is Dr. Annmarie Gorenc Zoran.

 Development and activities

-The Faculty of Organisation Studies in Novo mesto (FOŠ) is a private higher education institution founded by the Institute for Management Excellence (IOM) and the Municipality of Novo mesto (MONM).
+The Faculty of Organisation Studies in Novo mesto (FOŠ) is a private higher education institution founded by the Institute for Management Excellence (IOM) and the Municipality of Novo Mesto.

-The faculty was founded in 2008 and in the academic year 2010/2011 the second degree programme (MAG) Quality Management and the third degree programme (DR) Quality Management were introduced.
-The first degree programme (VS) Quality Management was launched in the academic year 2011/2012 in accordance with the strategic plan of the Faculty of Education.
+The faculty was founded in 2008 and, in the academic year 2010/2011, the second degree programme (MAG) Quality Management and the third degree programme (DR) Quality Management were introduced.
+The first degree programme (VS) Quality Management was launched in the academic year 2011/2012, in accordance with the strategic plan of the Faculty of Education.

-The Faculty is located at Ulica talcev 3, Novo mesto.
+The Faculty is located at Ulica Talcev 3, Novo Mesto.

 The Faculty offers 3 study programmes called Quality Management.
-The study programme is conducted as a combined form of study, i.e. a mixture of contact courses (physically at the Faculty's location) and distance learning (e-classrooms), which enables students to adapt and coordinate their studies more easily with their work, family and other commitments.
+The study programme is conducted as a mixture of contact courses (physically at the Faculty's location) and distance learning (e-classrooms), which enables students to adapt and coordinate their studies more easily with their work, family and other commitments.
 Students are offered information support and the opportunity to purchase O365 licences.
 In its 15 years of existence, the faculty has produced over 260 first, second and third degree graduates.